 We especially welcome proposals for tutorials that:

-The tutorials will be held virtually on August XX, 2021.
+The tutorials will be held virtually on August 1, 2021.
 We envision tutorials to be 1 to 4 units, where each unit is 50 minutes.
 We encourage tutorials with multiple units to have more than one presenter, preferably from different institutions, bringing different perspectives.

 Tutorial proposals should not exceed 3 pages (excluding speaker biographies) and should include: